ankaAR/bestiario5e/_creatures/solar.md

 ***Teleport.*** The solar magically teleports, along with any equipment it is wearing or carrying, up to 120 ft. to an unoccupied space it can see.

-***Searing Burst (Costs 2 Actions).*** The solar emits magical, divine energy.
+***Searing Burst (cuesta 2 acciones).*** The solar emits magical, divine energy.
 Each creature of its choice in a 10 -foot radius must make a DC 23 Dexterity saving throw, taking 14 (4d6) fire damage plus 14 (4d6) radiant damage on a failed save, or half as much damage on a successful one.

 ***Blinding Gaze (Costs 3 Actions).*** The solar targets one creature it can see within 30 ft. of it.
 If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be blinded until magic such as the lesser restoration spell removes the blindness.